Office hours by TAs and Professor:

 For useful links and latest news on particle physics see USEFUL LINKS & IN THE NEWS.
 Please email suggestions.

 Here is the the tentative schedule.
-Reading for each lecture is noted---class quizzes may assume this reading.
-HWs are due on Thursdays by the end of class.
+Readings for each lecture are noted---class quizzes will assume these readings.
+HWs are due on Fridays by 5PM in the "Phys226 box" (near the Society of Physics Students Lounge, see photo and map at COURSE INFORMATION).